 I saw that I could register new tickets in the system for any given event or hijack existing tickets.
 This means that I and all my friends now had the ability to get free entry to 1,100+ events if I wanted to!

 Of course I wasn’t going to do that.
-Instead I reported back to AVROTROS and the they disclosed the findings to Ticketscript.
+Instead, I reported back to AVROTROS and they disclosed the findings to Ticketscript.
 Ticketscript responded formally through their attorney:

 Further research has shown that the limited amount of data that was present on this platform was not compromised by any other person than the ethical hacker.
 The vulnerability was therefor not misused.
 Moreover, it involved only a limited number of non-sensitive data.
 Nevertheless, we regret the situation very much and appreciate it that AVROTROS has informed us about it so we could act adequately.

 I made an effort to see and download as few personal records as possible during my research to estimate the impact of the vulnerability.
 The lawyer acknowledges this, and uses it to claim it’s therefor technically speaking not a data breach.
 Custom written summary of his reasoning:

 “My client has proven by research that the ethical hacker has only accessed a limited amount of data.
 That data won’t be shared with others, and no other hacker has accessed the database.
 It’s technically speaking not a data breach and therefor it’s not mandatory to report this case to the Dutch authorities (Autoriteit Persoonsgegevens).”

 That’s quite interesting reasoning and interpretation of the law!

 This whole story was filmed and featured in episode three of TV show Opgelicht?!
 Cyber Crime, including an interview with me (it’s in Dutch):